vlang/v/doc/docs.md

 // Used in Win32 API code when you need to pass callback function [windows_stdcall] fn C.DefWindowProc(hwnd int, msg int, lparam int, wparam int)

+// Windows only:
+// If a default graphics library is imported (ex. gg, ui), then the graphical window takes
+// priority and no console window is created, effectively disabling println() statements.
+// Use to explicity create console window.
+Valid before main() only.
+[console]
+fn main() {
+}
 ```

 ## Goto